What is an R-1 visa?

 What are some examples of religious occupations?

-Some examples of religious occupations are as follows: liturgical workers, religious instructors, religious counselors, cantors, catechists, workers in religious hospital or religious health care facilities, missionaries, religious translators or broadcasters.
+Some examples of religious occupations are as follows: liturgical workers, religious instructors, religious counselors, cantors, catechists, workers in religious hospitals or religious health care facilities, missionaries, religious translators, or broadcasters.

 How do I apply for an R-1 Visa?